Chelyabinsk meteor: Media coverage

 On 27 March 2013, a broadcast episode of the science television series Nova titled "Meteor Strike" documented the Chelyabinsk meteor, including the significant contribution to meteoritic science made by the numerous videos of the airburst posted online by ordinary citizens.
 The Nova program called the video documentation and the related scientific discoveries of the airburst "unprecedented".
 The documentary also discussed the much greater tragedy "that could have been" had the asteroid entered the Earth's atmosphere more steeply.

 Impactor orbital parameters

 Videos of the Chelyabinsk superbolide, particularly from the dashboard cameras and traffic cameras which are ubiquitous in Russia, helped to establish the meteor's provenance as an Apollo asteroid.
-Sophisticated analysis techniques included the subsequent superposition of nighttime starfield views over recorded daytime images of the same cameras, as well as the plotting of the daytime shadow vectors shown in several online videos.
+Sophisticated analysis techniques included the subsequent superposition of nighttime starfield views over recorded daytime images from the same cameras, as well as the plotting of the daytime shadow vectors shown in several online videos.

-The radiant of the impacting asteroid was located in the constellation Pegasus in the Northern hemisphere.
+The radiant of the impacting asteroid was located in the constellation Pegasus in the Northern Hemisphere.
 The radiant was close to the Eastern horizon where the Sun was starting to rise.